lovroruzman/Hybrid-DL-Vision-NLP/README.md

 Example of the model performing visual reasoning by fusing image features with a natural language query:

 ![VQA Inference Example](./VQA.jpg)

+> [!IMPORTANT]
+> **Performance Note:** The currently trained VQA model demonstrates limited accuracy and generalization compared to the captioning tasks.
+This section serves primarily as a structural proof-of-concept for multimodal fusion rather than a production-ready reasoning engine.

 ---